 This message is used to handle optional facilities on the controller or facilities related to connections identified by Controller, PLCI or NCCI.
-At the moment, facility support is defined for handsets, DTMF, V.42 bis, Supplementary Services and power management wakeup.

-Handset, DTMF, V.42 bis, Supplementary Services and power management wakeup support are optional COMMON-ISDN-API features.
 In the case that COMMON-ISDN-API does not support these facilities, an appropriate information value is returned in the FACILITY_CONF.

 DTMF can not be used with all B protocols.
 Normally it is used with 64 kbit/sec speech and T.30 audio.
 Supplementary Services may be used with all B protocols.
 Normally they are used with speech services.
 However, hold/retrieve, terminal portability functions and especially call forwarding are defined operations for other services such as data communications as well.
 Line Interconnect is also primarily intended for speech services but may also be used for data applications.
 The use of power management wakeup is independent of the selected B channel protocol.
+Echo cancellation can only be used with telephony.